 '''

+context context_name

+redundancy-configuration-module rcm_name

 [ no ] switchover allow-checkpoint-processing-active

+end

 '''

 - By default, the configuration is disabled. - When this CLI command is configured under RCM context in UP, it accepts and processes checkpoints in Active state.
 This is done only for the Unplanned switchover initiated by the RCM.
 The checkpoints are accepted only till the checkpoint flush is completed from RCM.
-Any checkpoint that comes after flush is complete, is dropped. - Use the show config context context name CLI command to verify if switchover allowcheckpoint-processing-active CLI command is enabled.
+Any checkpoint that comes after flush is complete, is dropped. - Use the show config context context_name CLI command to verify if switchover allow-checkpoint-processing-active CLI command is enabled.